dolittle/Runtime/Documentation/setup_configuration.md

 ```

 ### endpoints.json
-Ports for the public and private
+Ports for the public and private which to the head can connect.
 ```json
 {
     "public": {